dugerdev/todo-app/README.md

 A simple, user-friendly, and fully browser-based task management application.
 Developed using HTML, CSS (Bootstrap), JavaScript, and `localStorage`.
 With features like adding, editing, deleting, and filtering tasks, you can easily organize your daily to-dos.

 ---
+## 📝 Reviews & Feedback

+We’d love to hear your thoughts! 🚀
+If you try this project and have suggestions, ideas, or improvements:

+- ⭐ Star the repository if you found it useful
+- 🐛 Open an [issue](https://github.com/dugerdev/todo-app/issues) for bugs or feature requests
+- 💬 Share feedback to help make the app better

+Your input is highly appreciated and helps improve this project for everyone. 🙌

 ## 📌 Features